 More than 67 percent of all housing units in Ohio were built before 1980 and are likely to contain some lead-based paint on interior and/or exterior surfaces.
 Each year, approximately 160,000 children from birth to 6 years of age are screened for lead poisoning in Ohio and currently, less than 3 percent are found to have confirmed elevated blood lead levels.

 If you have a request for data that cannot be answered here, please contact us at firstname.lastname@example.org.

-- Prevalence of Confirmed Elevated Blood Lead Levels in Tested Ohio Children, Less than Six Years of Age, 1999-2018 - Link
+- Prevalence of Confirmed Elevated Blood Lead Levels Among Tested Ohio Children, Less than Six Years of Age, 1999-2020

 Childhood Lead Poisoning County Fact Sheets, published in 2014, are available for each Ohio county.
 Counties are listed alphabetically.

 Blood lead testing data for Ohio children from 2006 through 2015 are posted below.
 For requests for data prior to 2006, please contact us directly.

 Data by County